dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Message Queue for Apache Kafka source table.md

                     public String eval(byte[] message) {

-                         // Read data of the VARBINARY type and convert it to the STRING type.
+                         // Read data of the VARBINARY data type and convert it to the STRING data type.
                         String msg = new String(message, "UTF-8");
                         return msg.split('\\|')[0];
                     }